-Described by Vanity Fair as “well known in the UK… a prominent… criminal defence solicitor,” for his work in acting for the alleged leader of one of Europes biggest Organised Crime Groups, Read More Here, Attiq Malik is a Director of Liberty Law Solicitors and a Solicitor-Advocate with Higher Rights of Audience enabling him to appear in all Civil and Criminal Courts in England & Wales.
+Described by Vanity Fair as “well known in the UK… a prominent… criminal defence solicitor,” for his work in acting for the alleged leader of one of Europes biggest Organised Crime Groups, Read More Here, Attiq Malik is a Director of Liberty Law Solicitors and a Solicitor-Advocate with Higher Rights of Audience enabling him to appear in all Civil and Criminal Courts.

 Having appeared on the pilot episode of Channel 4’s hit TV program 24 Hours in Police Custody Read Here, where he and his team achieved an acquittal for a Client facing a charge of Conspiracy to Murder, the criminal practice has undergone rapid expansion in the areas of serious crime.

 He appeared on the same show in Season 6, Episode 4 which again received national acclaim where he represented someone initially arrested for Conspiracy to Murder in a Cold Case, in this case Attiq’s client was the only one that was acquitted.